MarkEdmondson1234/googleAuthR/README.md

 #### For Shiny use
 2. Click 'Create a new Client ID', and choose "Web Application".
 3. Note your Client ID and secret.
-4. Add the URL of where your Shiny app will run, as well as your local host for testing including a port number.  e.g. https://mark.shinyapps.io/searchConsoleRDemo/ and http://127.0.0.1:4624
+4. Add the URL of where your Shiny app will run, with no port number. e.g. https://mark.shinyapps.io/searchConsoleRDemo/
+5. And/Or also put in localhost or 127.0.0.1 with a port number for local testing.
+Remember the port number you use as you will need it later to launch the app e.g. http://127.0.0.1:1221
-5. In your Shiny script modify these options:
+6. In your Shiny script modify these options:
   + `options("googleAuthR.webapp.client_id" = "YOUR_CLIENT_ID")`
   + `options("googleAuthR.webapp.client_secret" = "YOUR_CLIENT_SECRET")`
-6. Run the app locally specifying the port number you used e.g. `shiny::runApp(port=4624)`
+7. Run the app locally specifying the port number you used e.g. `shiny::runApp(port=1221)`
-7. Or deploy to your Shiny Server that deploys to web port (80 or 443).
+8. Or deploy to your Shiny Server that deploys to web port (80 or 443).

 #### Activate API